Ways To Save Money On Recurring Expenses (that aren’t groceries)

 Electricity

-• Close off rooms that don’t need to be heated or cooled.
-Why pay to heat (or cool) a room you’re not using? shut the doors and vents.
+- Close off rooms that don’t need to be heated or cooled.
+Why pay to heat (or cool) a room you’re not using?
+Shut the doors and vents.

-• Turn off the lights when you walk out of a room.
+- Turn off the lights when you walk out of a room.
 It’s true that light bulbs only use a negligible amount of electricity, but little things add up, and every penny counts.

 Clothes

 Plan ahead.
 If you have small children, it’s fairly easy to predict what size they’ll need for the next season, which makes it easy to plan ahead and buy things while they’re on sale.
-You can do the same thing for yourself – Buy winter clothes in the spring and save a bundle of money!
+You can do the same thing for yourself – Buy winter clothes in the spring and save money!